|Date:||July 24, 1975|

 The band's recording/production/management deal with Trident was going sour.
 In 1977, Brian May revealed the difficulty of having one company encompass these three aspects of the business.
 In 2011, Brian and Roger opened up much more about this time period in the Days Of Our Lives documentary.
 Roger was told not to break any drum sticks on stage since there was no money to replace them, and John Deacon pleaded with Trident for a £2,000 down payment on a house only to be met by deaf ears who drove Rolls Royces.

-Around this time a US tour was being booked, as seen on this early itinerary (which even made it into Circus magazine).
-Many of the venues were arenas, and Queen weren't yet popular enough to fill them (they were still playing the US theatres even in 1976, and wouldn't do the arenas until 1977 after releasing A Day At The Races).
-In a 1977 Australian radio interview, Brian May blames their management for refusing to finance anything to do with them by that point, perhaps unaware of the scope of the proposed tour, as playing three quarters empty arenas would have been disastrous.
+Around this time a US tour was being booked, as seen on this early itinerary from Circus magazine.
+Many of the venues were arenas (they were still a theatre band at this point and wouldn't headline the arenas until 1977 after releasing A Day At The Races).
+In a 1977 Australian radio interview, Brian May blames their management for refusing to finance anything to do with them by that point, perhaps unaware of the scope of the proposed tour, as playing three quarters empty arenas would have been disastrous for both them and the promoter.

 Roger later added that the album was indeed "make it or break it" for the band.
 Brian has furthermore stated that had the album not been a success, Queen almost certainly would have disbanded.